Who'll Stop the Rain (song): History

 Certainly, I was talking about Washington, when I wrote the song, but I remember bringing the master version of the song home and playing it.
 My son Josh was four years old at the time, and after he heard it, he said, 'Daddy stop the rain.'
 And my wife and I looked at each other and said, 'Well, not quite.'

 In 2007 during a concert in Shelburne, Vermont, he said the following about the song:

 Well, this next song has a bit of a fable surrounding it.
 A lot of folks seem to think I sang this song at Woodstock way back then.
 No, I was at Woodstock 1969.
 I think.
 It was a nice event.
 I'm a California kid.
 I went up there and saw a whole bunch of really nice young people Hairy, Colorful.
 It started to rain, and got really muddy, and then half a million people took their clothes off!
 Boomer generation making its presence known, I guess.
 Anyway, then I went home and wrote this song.

 Reception

+The song was acclaimed by critics.
 Billboard called it a "blockbuster side" that "has the beat and feel of [Creedence's] hits."
 Cash Box said that it spotlights Creedence's "originated river-rock style."
 Record World called the single a "two-sided smash."

-Ultimate Classic Rock critic Bryan Wawzenek rated the lyrics of "Who'll Stop the Rain" as Fogerty's 2nd greatest, saying "It appears that he feels the efforts to solve widespread maladies are futile, whether it’s the intelligentsia, politicians or the Woodstock generation who are doing the fixing.
+Ultimate Classic Rock critic Bryan Wawzenek rated the lyrics of "Who'll Stop the Rain" as Fogerty's second-greatest, saying "It appears that he feels the efforts to solve widespread maladies are futile, whether it’s the intelligentsia, politicians or the Woodstock generation who are doing the fixing.
 It’s Fogerty’s most cleverly written allegory."